Heart valve procedure gives 85-year-old great-grandmother her energy back

 Aortic valve disease and the TAVR procedure

-Dr. Vivek and other doctors at the Orlando Health Heart Institute Cardiology Group have performed more than 300 TAVR procedures since 2012, a year after the procedure was approved by the U.S. Food and Drug Administration.
+Dr. Vivek and other doctors at the Orlando Health Heart & Vascular Institute have performed more than 300 TAVR procedures since 2012, a year after the procedure was approved by the U.S. Food and Drug Administration.
 The practice currently performs approximately 80 to 100 TAVR procedures every year, most of them for patients over the age of 60.

 Aortic stenosis disease is a progressive heart condition that silently grows worse over time.
 In some people, aortic valve disease may not cause any signs or symptoms for many years, if at all.
 Others may experience shortness of breath, fatigue, chest pain, loss of consciousness, irregular heartbeat (arrhythmia), heart failure and sudden cardiac death.

 Aortic valve replacement can treat aortic valve disease and help restore normal blood flow, reduce symptoms, prolong life and help preserve the function of your heart muscle.
 The TAVR procedure is available to people who may not be good candidates for open-heart surgery due to age or other risk factors.
 The procedure is also an option for people who had their aortic valve replaced in the past, but need a new one because the replacement may no longer work well.

 “Many people as they grow older may start feeling more fatigued and think that feeling more run down is something that just comes with aging, but that’s not the case,” explains Dr. Vivek.
 “If you’re feeling fatigued or short of breath, you should get checked out by your doctor to see if it could be a heart issue.
 If it is, it’s much better to have a procedure such as TAVR performed to correct the condition before heart failure, a heart attack or stroke occurs.
 And it’s never too late to feel better.
 One of our TAVR patients was a 98-year-old man who lived past his 100th birthday.”